-For transportation services for which the health plan requires prior authorization, meaning a medical necessity review, the health plan must follow the prior authorization standards outlined in Contract#30-190029-DHB Prepaid Health Plan Services.
-The health plan may subcontract with other entities to have transportation prior authorization completed.
-However, before they begin the process, the health plan is responsible for assuring that:
+For transportation services for which the Health Plan requires prior authorization, meaning a medical necessity review, the Health Plan must follow the prior authorization standards outlined in the NC Medicaid Managed Care Health Plan Contracts.
+The Health Plan may subcontract with other entities to have transportation prior authorization completed.
+However, before they begin the process, the Health Plan is responsible for assuring that:

-- 1. The subcontractor follows the defined prior authorization process, outlined in Contract #30-190029-DHB Prepaid Health Plan Services; and - 2.
-Documentation of the prior authorization decisions, copies of notices, authorizations, approval, and denials are received by the health plan and comply with guidelines.
+- The subcontractor follows the defined prior authorization process, outlined in NC Medicaid Managed Care Health Plan Contracts; and - 2.
+Documentation of the prior authorization decisions, copies of notices, authorizations, approval, and denials are received by the Health Plan and comply with guidelines.